WordPress is the best blogging platform. It has everything you’ll ever want to create and grow your online business.

 You have to change it to the post name structure.
 Below is the screenshot of the same:

-Every time you publish a new post, WordPress automatically pings and notifies all the major feeds and networks to update the information regarding your blog.
+Every time you publish a new post, WordPress automatically pings and notifies all the significant feeds and networks to update the information regarding your blog.
 This also helps search engine crawlers to index your site faster.

 By default, WordPress is set to ping several major services.
 We can update this ping service list to ping even more services hence extending our reach.